BBong119/bbong119.github.io/dbr-detailed-info/manual/interface/arguments/AccompanyingTextRecognitionModes.md

 - [`RegionRight`](#regionright)
 - [`RegionTop`](#regiontop)

-If `RegionLeft`, `RegionTop`, `RegionRight` and `RegionBottom` are all equal to 0, the accompanying text zone will be detected automatically by the SDK.
+If RegionLeft, RegionTop, RegionRight and RegionBottom are all equal to 0, the accompanying text zone will be detected automatically by the SDK.

 For more info on how to set a custom area for accompanying texts, please refer to [this article](https://www.dynamsoft.com/help/Barcode-Reader/devguide/HowTo/SetCustomAreaForAccompanyingTexts.html).